SwayKh/linksym/README.md

 - Automatically records symlinks in `.linksym.yaml` file
 - Allow you to recreate or restore symlinks from the configuration file

+### Workflow

+> - Make a dotfiles directory.
+> - Initialize linksym with `linksym init`.
+> - Add dotfiles to dotfiles directory with `linksym add`.
+> - Remove any unneeded dotfiles with `linksym remove`.
+> - Track changes with git.
+> - On another system or machine, Clone your dotfiles repo.
+> - Run `linksym update` to update the `.linksym.yaml` file.
+> - Run `linksym source` to create symlinks from the `.linksym.yaml` file.
+> - Profit.

 ## Installation

 Make sure you have `go` installed on your system.